QuentinRa/blog.quentinra.dev/programming-languages/web/node.js/_general/index.md

 * See the [documentation here](https://docs.npmjs.com/).
 * Use [npmjs](https://www.npmjs.com/) to find packages ([Registry API](https://registry.npmjs.org/nodemon/2.0.20)).

-npm use a file called `package.json` to know which packages to import into your project.
+npm uses a file called `package.json` to know which packages to import into your project.
 As versions are usually based on a rule, the exact version of the package can be found in `package-lock.json`.

 #### New Project